Should I Use DHHS's Child Support Enforcement Services?

 What are the disadvantages of using DHHS services?

 You may have heard in the past that DHHS does not turn payments around quickly.
 This is no longer true.
-DHHS is required to disburse payments within two days of receipt.
+DHHS is required to send payments within two days of collecting the money.

-On the other hand, if you do not have your own lawyer, DHHS may be your next best option.
+If you do not have your own lawyer, DHHS may be your next best option.
+DHHS is often successful in collecting payment of child support.

 NOTICE: On October 1, 2012 DHHS began charging a $25 per year service fee for support collections.
 (This fee applies only to parents who have never received AFDC or TANF.)
 The fee is deducted from support paid to DHHS but only after DHHS has already passed through $500 in support payments to the custodial parent during that federal fiscal year (October through September).